Fishing Report For Lay Lake, AL

 Current Report: Good To Very Good

 Lay Lake is widely-known as an exceptional spotted bass fishery for both numbers, and for quality.
-The fishing is quite good now and expected to remain good throughout the year.
+The fishing has been quite good for some time now, and expected to remain good.
 Most of the spots are completing the spawn cycle, and can be found in shallow, rocky areas, or in slightly deeper water, just outside their spawning areas.
-Rocky points and gravel shorelines are ideal places to search, especially nearby deeper water.
+Rocky points and gravel shorelines are ideal places to search, especially nearby deeper water along the Coosa River channel.
 Worms, drop-shots, tube baits and stick worms are popular baits for spotted bass.

 Current Report: Good To Very Good